 Top 10 sales email subject lines that increase open rate

 Email open rate = emails opened/emails sent – bounced emails

-Looking at the above image we can easily determine that the email open rate.
+Looking at the above image we can easily determine the email open rate.
 Subtract the bounced emails from sent emails, divide the opened emails by that number.

-In this article, we are compiling 10 sales email subject lines.
+In this article, we are compiling 10 best sales email subject lines.

 1. A great subject line: “Name the mutual connection.”